gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene.md

 ### Build with Intel SGX Support

-Here is a [[Graphene-SGX Quick Start]] instruction for how to quickly build and run Graphene with the Intel SGX support.
+See [[Graphene-SGX Quick Start]] for instructions how to quickly build and run Graphene with the Intel SGX support.